UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca2.md

 - sometimes from other places, like GitHub or R-Forge

 Here we will look at installing R packages with automatic download and with manual download.
-It is also possible to install from inside Rstudio.
+It is also possible to install from inside RStudio.

 ## Methods